 Ah.
 A sideways glance allayed her fears—Indashi soldiers were trotting toward the slopes.
 As they hit the first bit of incline, they broke into a sprint.

 The cheerleader smirked beneath her helmet.
 Akanax.
 Another bullshit deity, as far as she was concerned.
 But Holly Dent was a consummate politician—this was a good opportunity to leverage their faith.

 “FOR AKANAX!”
 She drew her scythe-sword.
 It jumped from its sheath in a glittering flash.
 “FOR THE INDASHI!”

-“Get the candala ready!”
+“Ready the candala!”
 Holly shouted.
 She chanced a wild look over her shoulder and spotted Estilian, who was riding bitch with her chief badass: Lorgpug the Destroyer.
 The mage was brandishing a magical explosive—it looked like a glowing bird’s nest made of steely wires—in his right hand.
-He leaned down, chanted something fast and slippery, then blew into its center.
-Waves of purest blue swept out from the charge, washing across the slopes like a roiling tide.
-Flaysac’s defenders shouted in alarm.
+He leaned down in his saddle, chanted something fast and slippery, and blew into its center.
+Ocean-pure blue swept out from the device, washing across the slopes like a roiling tide.

 A defender cried, “Mage to our front!
 He’s wielding an enchanted expl—”

 Before he could finish, Estilian flung the candala.
 The peaks were flooded with merciless shine, then—

 Estilian had assured her the candala would act like a shaped charge: it would blow everything inward, along the trajectory of its initial path, so there’d be no chance of getting caught in the back-blast.
 Still, as hurricane winds buffeted Holly’s face, she couldn’t help but fear for her life.